Community groups join forces to give Norfolk elementary school a makeover

 He helped built and paint picnic tables for the school playground.
 And on Saturday afternoon, he stood under the blazing sun and painted a colorful U.S. map and a game of Four Square on the school’s basketball court.

-Jillian Goodwin, Chair of Community Events for the Junior League of Hampton Roads said this is a way of giving the students something to look forward to.
+Jillian Goodwin, Chair of Community Events for the Junior League of Norfolk-Virginia Beach said this is a way of giving the students something to look forward to.

 “We want to get them excited about learning, being at school and if they’re in a place that they’re proud of they love their murals, games, then ultimately they’ll have a better educational experience,” said Goodwin.